What is the legal definition of sexual assault in Washington?

 - touches the body, clothed or unclothed, of a child under the age of 16 for the purposes of sexual gratification or arousal; or

-- forces a child under the age of 16 to touch or fondle, including through clothing, his/her genitals, anus, or breasts.3
+- forces a child under the age of 16 to touch or fondle, including through clothing, their genitals, anus, or breasts.3

 Sexual penetration is: